clovett/SmartSockets/README.md

 ## Smart Sockets

 This is a very small and super simple socket library.
+It provides a SmartSocketServer that provides discovery over UDP and SmartSocketClient that can discover the server so there's no message about with ip addresses and ports.
+All message serialization is done with DataContractSerializer with support for custom types.
+It is also fast, with round trip times under 1 millisecond.

 ### SmartSocketServer